adaryorg/nwiz/USER_GUIDE.md

 ## Theming System

-nwizard includes a comprehensive theming system that allows you to customize the appearance of your menus and interface.
+nwiz includes a comprehensive theming system that allows you to customize the appearance of your menus and interface.
 You can use built-in themes or create completely custom themes.

 ### Built-in Themes

-nwizard comes with several built-in themes that you can use immediately.
+nwiz comes with several built-in themes that you can use immediately.
 The default theme is **nocturne** (a purple gradient theme).
 Available themes are:

 - **nocturne**: Default purple theme matching the Nocturne desktop environment branding
 - **forest**: Green gradient theme inspired by nature